Acute decompensated heart failure: Medication

 Initial therapy of acute decompensated heart failure usually includes some combination of a vasodilator such as nitroglycerin, a loop diuretic such as furosemide, and non-invasive positive pressure ventilation (NIPPV).

-Even if symptoms of heart failure are not present, medications can be used to treat the symptoms that are being experienced.
-These medicines work to control these symptoms as well as treat other health problems that might be present.
-They can work to improve the quality of life, slow down the progression of heart failure and reduce the risk for other complications that can occur due to heart failure.
-It is very important to take proper medicines exactly as prescribed by the physician.

 A number of different medications are required for people who are experiencing heart failure.
 Common types of medications that are prescribed for heart failure patients include ACE inhibitors, vasodilators, beta blockers, aspirin, calcium channel blockers, and cholesterol lowering medications such as statins.
 Depending on the type of damage a patient has suffered and the underlying cause of the heart failure, any of these drug classes or a combination of them can be prescribed.
 Patients with heart pumping problems will use a different medication combination than those who are experiencing problems with the heart's ability to fill properly during diastole.
 Potentially dangerous drug interactions can occur when different drugs mix together and work against each other.

 Vasodilators

-Nitrates such as nitroglycerin are often used as part of the initial therapy for ADHF.
+Nitrates such as nitroglycerin (glyceryl trinitrate) and isosorbide dinitrate are often used as part of the initial therapy for ADHF.

-Another option is nesiritide, although it should only be considered if conventional therapy has been ineffective or contraindicated as it is much more expensive than nitroglycerine and has not been shown to be of any greater benefit.
+Another option is nesiritide, although it should only be considered if conventional therapy has been ineffective or contraindicated as it is much more expensive than nitroglycerin and has not been shown to be of any greater benefit.

+A 2013 Cochrane review, compared nitrates and other pharmacological, non-pharmacological, and placebo interventions.
+The review found no significant difference between the interventions in terms of symptom control or haemodynamic stability.

+The National Institutes for Health and Care Excellence (NICE) guidelines do not recommend routinely offering nitrates in acute heart failure.